joembedded/JesFs/README.md

 # JesFs - Jo's Embedded Serial File System
-**for Standard Serial NOR-Flash**
+**for Standard (Serial) NOR-Flash**

 Just think of very simple things like language data: on a “very small” Embedded Device (not something “big” like an Embedded Linux, but something that can run with small batteries for years): it is commonly integrated “somewhere in the code”.
 Difficult to change!
 But if the language data is in files, changes are easy.
 Same for graphics, setups, everything… It even allows to change the firmware on the Embedded Device from many different sources!

 Think of Embedded Devices, that even can get their latest firmware by themselves!
-E.g. over WiFi, Mobile Internet, Bluetooth, … Suddenly all options are open!
+E.g. over WiFi, Mobile Internet, Bluetooth, Uart, Radio-Link, …
+Suddenly all options are open!
 And if you have concerns about the security: don’t worry: problem already solved, as you’ll see later..

 The main problem for “very small devices” – until now – was the “File System”: